MarcDiethelm/xtc/README.md

 Express determines which mode to use through an system environment variable `NODE_ENV` which either has the value `development` or `production`.
 Generally speaking in dev mode resources aren't cached so that any changes that are made in the frontend can be picked up.
-Also, in dev mode unminified asset versions are used for easier debugging.
+Also, in dev mode non-minified asset versions are used for easier debugging.

 You can conditionally render markup using the environment block helper...